csmertx/csmertx.github.io/content/Linux/DEs/gnome3.md

 ## Program Not Responsive timeout

-> Some older Win32 games may have this issue (e.g. Runes of Magic)
+> Some older Win32 games may have this issue

 - ```gsettings set org.gnome.mutter check-alive-timeout 120000```